Ryan Cleary, MD, Urologist, with the da Vinci® Robotic Surgical System

-Our cancer specialists are leading experts in treating patients with all types of urologic cancers.
+Our urologic doctors in Baltimore are leading experts in treating patients with all types of urologic cancers.
 Our surgeons specialize in using advanced technologies and procedures including robotic, laparoscopic, and open surgery, ensuring that maximum functionality is restored to affected organs after treatment.
-Robotic technology is performed by our urologic experts to treat both men and women who suffer from urologic cancers, kidney disorders, and who may require urinary tract reconstruction.
+Robotic surgery is performed by our urologic experts to treat both men and women who suffer from urologic cancers, kidney disorders, and who may require urinary tract reconstruction.

 Robotic technology allows our urologic surgeon to operate with extreme precision.
 Areas of the body that may difficult or even impossible to reach with the human hand are now accessible with use of the robotic system; its “arms” can rotate up to 280 degrees.
 All of this translates to a better experience, as well as outcomes, for you, as the patient.

 Urologic cancers are defined as cancer involving any of the following organs:

 Your treatment will depend on the type of urologic cancer you have and the stage at diagnosis.
 Our patients have access to a wide range of services including screening exams, second opinions, transrectal ultrasound and biopsy, diagnostic imaging, and targeted, advanced treatments from surgery to radiation therapy.

 Doug Wenrich - Patient Perspective on Robotic Surgery

 Prostate Cancer Patient Affirms the Benefits of Robotic Surgery